Kuruluş: Osman: Episodes

-Production

 The series is written and produced by Mehmet Bozdağ and directed by Metin Günay.
-The theme music is by Alpay Göktekin (died 5 May 2020) and Zeynep Alasya.
-It was filmed in Riva, Istanbul and broadcasting of the first season began in November 2019 on ATV.
-Filming of the third season began in late August 2021 and ended in mid June 2022.
-The show was renewed for a fourth season and is currently being aired on ATV.
+The theme music is by Alpay Göktekin (who died on 5 May 2020) and Zeynep Alasya.
+It was filmed in Riva, Istanbul and the broadcasting of the first season began in November 2019 on ATV.
+Filming for the third season began in late August 2021 and concluded in mid-June 2022.
+The show has been renewed for a fourth season and currently airs on ATV.

+International broadcast

 Reception

 The show has been well received in Turkey.
 In December 2019, Kuruluş: Osman attracted record viewership on ATV, in its fourth weekend of broadcast, the 4th episode of the series recorded a countrywide rating of 14.46.
 Mehmet Bozdağ claims that the show has also been a great success in Albania, where it is called Osmani, and said that it is the "most watched TV show" in the country.
 In January 2021, the show, which was one of the most popular shows in Turkey, began broadcasting in the Middle East on Noor Play.

-In December 2019, Kuruluş: Osman attracted record viewership on ATV in its fourth weekend of broadcast, the 4th episode of the series recorded a countrywide rating of 14.46.
-Mehmet Bozdağ claimed that the show has also been a great success in Albania and that it is the "most watched TV show" in the country.

 The show has been very successful in Pakistan.
-It currently airs on VidTower in Urdu.
+It currently airs on Geo Entertainment and VidTower in Urdu.
 Episode 59 broke viewership records in Pakistan.
-After the series became a huge hit, Pakistan National Assembly Speaker Asad Qaiser visited the set to view the shooting of the series.
-He also met the leading actor, Burak Özçivit.
-After Bamsi died in Kurulus Osman, Pakistani fans were left teary-eyed and paid tribute to the drama.
+After the series became a huge success in Pakistan, the then president of Pakistan Arif Alvi along with his wife, visited its set.
+He also met its cast including the leading actor, Burak Özçivit.